Electricity sector in Brazil: 1990s reforms

-The Project for Restructuring the Brazilian Electric Sector, RESEB, which laid down the first steps for the implementation of the power sector reform, was initiated in 1996 during the administration of President Cardoso.
+The Project for Restructuring the Brazilian Electric Sector, RESEB, which laid down the first steps for the implementation of the power sector reform, was initiated in 1996 during the administration of Cardoso.
 The objective of the reform was to build a more competitive power sector with the creation of a level playing field for private sector participation.
 In addition, state-owned utilities and assets were privatized.
 Although transmission assets were not privatized, most of the expansion of the transmission network has been carried out by private capital.
 This reform also led to the creation, in 1996, of ANEEL (Brazil's National Electricity Regulatory Agency), a quasi-independent regulatory body in charge of overseeing the electricity sector.
 However, the main restructuring steps were taken with the enactment of the 1998 Law (Law 9648/98).
 Those steps included the creation of an independent operator of the national transmission system (ONS) and an operator of the commercial market (MAE), which did not become operational until 2001.

 As a result of the reforms of the power sector, new capital was attracted, both in terms of privatization and greenfield projects.
 Some of the state-owned generation capacity was acquired by foreign investors such as Tractebel, AES, Prisma Energy, El Paso and Duke, which became significant producers.
 In addition, local investors such as industrial groups, large customers, utilities and pension funds also invested heavily in the national generation sector.
 Other companies such as EdF (Électricité de France), Endesa and Chilectra focused on the distribution segment, a segment in which privatization brought improved quality of service and a reduction of theft, non-payments and technical losses.

 However, the reforms were not successful in preventing the energy crisis that was to unfold in 2001.
 Installed capacity expanded by only 28 percent between 1990 and 1999, whereas electricity demand increased by 45 percent.
-In 1999, as the power shortage was already foreseen, the President Cardoso Administration made efforts to increase private investment in the electricity sector through a Priority Thermal Power Program (PPT) that aimed at the expeditious construction of more than 40 gas-fired thermal plants.
+In 1999, as the power shortage was already foreseen, the Cardoso Administration made efforts to increase private investment in the electricity sector through a Priority Thermal Power Program (PPT) that aimed at the expeditious construction of more than 40 gas-fired thermal plants.
 Unfortunately, the needed investment did not materialize and the crisis became unavoidable.